wiicode/cybersecurity-framework/checklists/layered-defense.md

 - [ ] Systems require multi-factor authentication to login.
 - [ ] Systems have configured and immutable timeout/logoff settings.
 - [ ] System transfer or "dump" events are detected.
+- [ ] Unnecessary ports and protocols are disabled.

 # Applications